EGE-Group-Concordia-University/howtos/SSH Key Based Authentification.md

 ```
 ssh username@remote_host
 ```
-and you should get access to it without any password prompt.
+and you should get access to it without any password prompt if you didnt provide a passphrase to the ssh key, or using your selected passphrase if you did choose one.